jimmynguyc/maybank-qif-exporter/README.md

 Export Maybank transactions into QIF files

+# Disclimer
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 # How to use

 1. Download Chrome webdriver https://chromedriver.storage.googleapis.com/index.html (find same version with installed Chrome) and add to $PATH directories (e.g. `/usr/local/bin`)